Maximizing Asynchronicity in Event-based Neural Networks

 \subsubsection{Next representation prediction}

-Inspired by auto-regressive pretraining of language models, where models learn by next-token prediction \cite{radford2018improving}, NRP forces the encoder to predict handcrafted representations for a future time interval.
-For a future time window \(\Delta T\), the objective of NRP is:
+Inspired by auto-regressive pretraining of language models, where models learn by next-token prediction \citep{radford2018improving}, NRP forces the encoded feature to predict handcrafted representations for a future time interval.
+For a future time window \(\Delta T\), the objective of NRP is

-We aim for the model to understand inherent motion patterns and beyond just memorize the history by learning to predict the future.
-In particular, individual events are ineffective prediction targets due to their limited information and unpredictable noise.
-In contrast, converted representations are more informative and noise-robust, offering a more reliable supervisory signal.
+We aim for the model to understand inherent motion patterns and go beyond just memorizing the history by learning to predict the future.
+In particular, individual events are ineffective as prediction targets due to their limited information and unpredictable noise.
+In contrast, converted representations are more informative and noise-robust, offering a more reliable supervision signal.